jhauck2/OpenShotGolf/README.md

 - Range session recorder and basic UI for club selection and shot playback.

 ## Ball Physics and Distance Calculation
-- Ball flight is driven by `Player/ball.gd`.
-Forces include gravity, drag, Magnus lift, grass drag, and frictional torque for bounce and rollout.
+- Ball flight is driven by `Player/ball.gd` using force/torque helpers in `physics/ball_physics.gd` (gravity, drag, Magnus lift, grass drag, and frictional torque for bounce and rollout).
 - Spin, launch angle, and ball speed are applied in `hit_from_data`, and the ball transitions through FLIGHT, ROLLOUT, and REST states.
 - Distance metrics come from `Player/player.gd`: horizontal distance is `Vector2(x, z).length()` in meters, converted to yards in range UI when needed (`Courses/Range/range.gd`).
 Carry, apex, and offline distances are tracked until the ball rests.

 ## Aerodynamics and Reynolds Number Modeling
-- Drag (Cd) and lift (Cl) coefficients are calculated in `Player/coefficients.gd` based on Reynolds number (Re) and spin ratio (S).
+- Drag (Cd) and lift (Cl) coefficients are calculated in `physics/aerodynamics.gd` based on Reynolds number (Re) and spin ratio (S).
 - **Reynolds number** determines flow regime: `Re = (air_density × velocity × diameter) / viscosity`
   - **Re < 50k**: Low Reynolds regime (slow wedges/chips < 77 mph) - constant Cl = 0.1
   - **50k < Re < 75k**: Polynomial interpolation between Re-specific models